 Prior to going into private law practice, Suzanne held positions with leading human rights and international affairs organisations.
 She was a legal consultant to the Office of the United Nations High Commissioner for Human Rights in Colombia; the Inter-American Institute of Human Rights; the United Nations Development Fund for Women; the United Nations Association of the USA; and Amnesty International.
 She also served as Research Associate for International Law and Organizations at the Council on Foreign Relations.

-Suzanne is an Adjunct Professor of Law at Notre Dame Law School’s London campus, where she teaches International Arbitration.
+Suzanne is an Adjunct Professor of Law at Notre Dame Law School, where she teaches International Arbitration on the London campus.

 She speaks and publishes regularly on BHR and international investment law and arbitration.